 Many have argued that political leaders must intervene to address these disparities, both at a state and federal level.14 While studies have shown that one’s political orientation is associated with health behaviors, little research has been done to examine the impact of this phenomenon on children.15 Given the long-term effects of poor childhood health, it seems imperative to understand which states have satisfactory pediatric health outcomes, in hopes of identifying the policies that lead to such outcomes.

 Therefore, the intent of the present study was to assess how each state’s political climate influences the well-being its pediatric population.
-Using the Cook Partisan Voter Index (PVI), a measurement of how strongly a state leans towards the Democratic or Republican party in US presidential elections, compared to the nation as a whole, we set out to investigate the association between state-level political partisanship and multiple barometers of childhood health.16
+Using the Cook Partisan Voter Index (PVI), a measurement of how strongly a state leans towards the Democratic or Republican party in US presidential elections, compared to the nation as a whole, we set out to investigate the ecological association between state-level political partisanship and multiple barometers of childhood health.16

 Methods